flexera-public/wstunnel/README.md

 ### Using Secure Web Sockets (SSL)

-Wstunsrv does not support SSL natively (although that would not be a big change).
-The recommended approach for using WSS (web sockets through SSL) is to use nginx, which uses the well-hardened openssl library, whereas wstunsrv would be using the non-hardened Go SSL implementation.
+WStunnel does not support SSL natively (although that would not be a big change).
+The recommended approach for using WSS (web sockets through SSL) is to use nginx, which uses the well-hardened openssl library, whereas WStunnel would be using the non-hardened Go SSL implementation.
-In order to connect to a secure tunnel server from wstuncli use the `wss` URL scheme, e.g.
+In order to connect to a secure tunnel server from WStunnel client use the `wss` URL scheme, e.g.
 `wss://wstun.example.com`.
 Here is a sample nginx configuration: